 Parents experiencing financial hardship are encouraged to contact the principal or BSM to discuss payment or resourcing options that may be available to accommodate their circumstances, such as a gradual payment scheme.
-Please complete our school's gradual payment form (DOC, 84 KB) and return it to the school if you are interested in this arrangement.

 While education in state schools is “free”, DETE policy indicates that it is parent’s responsibility to provide the resources which their children need to learn, which are not covered by grants provided to schools.
 In 2011 changes to DETE policy enabled schools to create a Student Resource Scheme to use their purchasing power to assist parents to provide these resources required for their children to learn the Australian Curriculum, at cost effective prices.